Harleston Village Walking Tour, Charleston

 9) Colonial Lake

 Historic Colonial Lake, named as a tribute to the "Colonial Commons" established in 1768, has served as a cherished gathering and recreational area in peninsular Charleston for over 150 years.
-Encircled by broad walkways, it ranks among the city's most favored parks for leisurely afternoon strolls and leisurely dog walks.
+Encircled by broad walkways, it ranks among the city's most favored parks for leisurely afternoon strolls and dog walks.
 Whether it's joggers and walkers at all hours of the day or fishermen enjoying the pond, the park attracts a diverse range of visitors.
 The park has a multitude of benches, a seating wall along Rutledge Avenue, and ample open green spaces, making it an ideal spot to take a seat, unwind, and pause during your sightseeing adventures.

 In early June 2016, the Charleston Parks Conservancy marked the conclusion of an ambitious $5.9 million revitalization project that had been years in the making, involving extensive planning, fundraising, and design efforts.
-As part of this endeavor, the Conservancy introduced an initial 20,000 plants to the park, ushering in a fresh horticultural style that adapts with the changing seasons while paying homage to Charleston's history and the natural beauty of the Lowcountry.
+As part of this endeavor, the Conservancy introduced an initial 20,000 plants to the park, ushering in a fresh horticultural style that adapts to the changing seasons while paying homage to Charleston's history and the natural beauty of the Lowcountry.

 Tip: